IceSentry/IceDice/README.md

 Value that are considered critical (maximum value of the rolled dice) will be written in green.

-Value that are equal to 1 will be written in red.
+1's will be written in red.

+If someone else in the chat tries to roll their username will be written before writing the result.

 ### Example roll: